intonarumori/soundfont_player_flutter/README.md

 # soundfont_player

-A Flutter plugin to load and play Sound Fonts on iOS.
+A Flutter plugin to load and play Sound Fonts on iOS and macOS.